-Our mission is to support organizations in the community that further cycling access, education and recreational development, and build infrastructure to solidify a heritage established through a love of the outdoors for generations to come.
+Our mission is to support organizations in the community that further cycling access, education and recreational development, building infrastructure and knowledge to solidify a heritage around the outdoors for generations to come.

 Getting to the Tune-Up

 Driving: Take Interstate 5 to exit 253, turn west on Lakeway Drive, then a slight right onto E Holly Street.
 Follow E Holly Street for 0.5 miles, then take a left onto Cornwall Avenue.
 Parking and bike valet will be 0.3 miles down on Cornwall Avenue.